 A PDF describes the content and appearance of one or more pages.
-The exact size of that page is not as straightforward as you might think.
-There can be up to 5 different descriptions in a PDF that relate to its size.
-These are called the page boxes:
+It also contains a definition of the physical size of those pages.
+That page size definition is not as straightforward as you might think.
+There can in fact be up to 5 different definitions in a PDF that relate to the size of its pages.
+These are called the boundary boxes or page boxes:

-How to see the presence and/or size of the page boxes
+How to see the presence and size of the page boxes

-A PDF always has a MediaBox definition.
-All the other page boxes do not necessarily have to be present within the file.
+- A PDF always has a MediaBox definition.
+All the other page boxes do not necessarily have to be present in regular PDF files.

 How to change page boxes

 You can use the Crop Pages tool in Acrobat Professional to change the page boxes.

 A number of plug-ins offer more sophisticated controls to change bounding boxes.
 Enfocus PitStop isn’t too bad but again I prefer the Agfa DocuBoxManager plug-in.
 If you know about other interesting plug-ins or tools, add a comment to this page.

 What you should not do is rescale a PDF by placing it on a page in a layout or drawing application like InDesign or Corel Draw and then rescale it.
 This is called ‘PDF refrying‘ and while it may work, there are disadvantages making it a procedure that many frown upon.

 Do I even need to worry about all these boxes?